andyska09/FIT-Excel/README.md

 This is a solution for homework project for C++ course at FIT CTU.
 The main task to implement class that will function as a spreadsheet processor.
 The main part was about implementing Abstract syntax tree using C++ polymorphism.
 Syntax analyzer was provided.

 This (my) solution was able to pass all of the basic tests.
+Most of my solution is in CSpreadSheet.cpp/.hpp.
 The solution could be improved and expanded in many ways.

 ## Brief task description
 The task is to implement a class (or a set of classes) that will function as a spreadsheet processor.
 The spreadsheet processor should support operations on cells (setting values, computing values, copying), be able to calculate a cell’s value based on a formula, detect cyclic dependencies between cells, and allow saving and loading the table’s contents.